BUYERS GUIDE - HEAVY DUTY

 Torque loading is a significant issue with 4x4s, because the transfer case low range ratio multiplies transmission torque by up to 3:1 in most cases.That’s a lot of torque loading going into propeller shafts, differentials and half shafts.

-In the case of a torque converter automatic transmission, such as the Allison (left), there’s additional torque multiplication by the fluid coupling’s stator – typically 2.5:1 – and the transfer case may not have the torque capacity to handle that additional torque loading.
+In the case of a torque converter automatic transmission, such as the Allison, there’s additional torque multiplication by the fluid coupling’s stator – typically 2.5:1 – and the transfer case may not have the torque capacity to handle that additional torque loading.

 Most automated manual transmissions don’t have that torque multiplication.
-In the case of Isuzu’s NPS300 AMT that does have a fluid coupling there’s no stator in the coupling, so there’s no torque increase.
+In the case of Isuzu’s NPS300 AMT that does have a fluid coupling there’s no stator in the coupling, so there’s no torque multiplication.